en

 For convenience, all available certificates are usually grouped into several lists.
 Here are the most important ones:

-How certificates are used for electronic document chip verification
+How are certificates used for electronic document chip verification?

 The process of verifying the chip data, including its authenticity and integrity, is called Passive Authentication.
 It’s done by verifying the digital signature on the document using the public keys of the issuing state.
 Actually, that’s what access to the corresponding DS and CSCA certificates is needed for.